koelling/amplimap/docs/extended_installation.rst

 - Additional software for germline variant calling (optional):

-  - At least one variant caller: Platypus 0.8.1+, GATK 4+
+  - At least one variant caller: Platypus 0.8.1+, GATK 4+, Octopus
   - Annovar (tested with v2015-06-17)
   - bcftools (tested with v1.5)